planetbeing/homebridge-foscam-ng/README.md

 * "host": The local IP address of your camera. (required)
 * "port": The RTP and HTTP port for the camera.
 Manufacturer default is 88. (required)
 * "gain": Foscam audio output tends to be on the quiet side.
 This is the gain in decibels to boost the audio.
 Use 0 for no gain. (required)
+* "streamType": Video setting to overwrite for iOS's dynamic configuration.
+Default to 3 ("user-defined"). (optional)